Policy on Alcohol, Tobacco, and Other Drugs

 Smoking and Tobacco Policy

 Viterbo University is a smoke and tobacco free campus.
-Viterbo University helps ensure a healthy campus environment by prohibiting the use, sale, advertisement and distribution of smoking and tobacco products including, but not limited to cigarettes, chewing tobacco, cigars, e-cigarettes, vaping devices, etc. Possession of e-cigarettes, cigars, and other tobacco products are not permitted in university housing.
-Smoking and tobacco products are prohibited from being utilized in university facilities, on university grounds, on sidewalks on and adjacent to university property, in university parking lots, at university-sponsored events, and in university vehicles.
+Viterbo University helps ensure a healthy campus environment by prohibiting the use, sale, advertisement, and distribution of smoking, tobacco, and nicotine-containing products including, but not limited to cigarettes, chewing tobacco, cigars, e-cigarettes, vaping devices, etc. Possession of e-cigarettes, cigars, and other tobacco and nicotine-containing products are not permitted in university housing.
+Smoking, tobacco, and nicotine-containing products are prohibited from being utilized in university facilities, on university grounds, on sidewalks on and adjacent to university property, in university parking lots, at university-sponsored events, and in university vehicles.
 Policy violations may be reported to Campus Safety and Security, Human Resources, and/or Residence Life.
 Persons violating this policy may be subject to disciplinary action.

-Students and employees interested in smoking cessation are encouraged to contact Wisconsin Quit Line at 1-800- QUIT NOW.
-The Wisconsin Quit Line is available 24/7 and provides free medications, life coaching and web forums.
-Viterbo Health Services and Counseling Services are also available for assistance.
+Students interested in smoking, tobacco, and nicotine cessation are encouraged to contact Wisconsin Quit Line at 1-800- QUIT NOW.
+The Wisconsin Quit Line is available 24/7 and provides free medications, life coaching, and web forums.
+Viterbo Health Services and Counseling Services are available to provide assistance to students.

 Policy on Alcohol and other Drugs